Spark DDL

 PRIMARY KEY (id)

-) USING arctic
+) USING mixed_iceberg

 PARTITIONED BY